 As noted in the above articles, a traditional election cake would have been a naturally leavened dense cake similar to a fruit or coffee cake in consistency.
 For this reason many modern takes on the election cake involve the use of a sourdough starter.
 While I think playing with a historic recipe would be a fun endeavor at some point, at the moment and in the current political climate, I decided my cake would be something less experimental and guaranteed to be a crowd-pleaser, complete with the modern addition of baking soda rather than yeast.

-Wanting to at least make something of a period-piece, I turned to my collection of Colonial Williamsburg cookbooks for ideas.
+Wanting to make something of a period-piece, I turned to my collection of Colonial Williamsburg cookbooks for ideas.
 I found what I was looking for in The Colonial Williamsburg Tavern Cookbook, which contains recipes for many of the meals served in the historical location’s restaurants.
-The Apple Cider Cake is perfect for the fall, and like the traditional election cake contains fruits and spices while still bearing the simple process of a cake you (and I) are likely used to making in a Bundt pan.
-To make it a little more like our model, I added some raisins and some liquor in the form a Sweet Brandy Glaze.
+The Apple Cider Bundt Cake is perfect for the fall, and like the traditional election cake contains fruits and spices while still following the simple process of a cake you (and I) are likely used to making in a Bundt pan.
+To make it a little more like our model, I added some raisins to the batter and some liquor in the form a Sweet Brandy Glaze.

-I have to tell you it came out beautifully, and would be a wonderful addition not only for your Election Day, but for your Thanksgiving Day table.
-Even my husband, who is not a huge fan of fruit-based desserts, thought it was pretty good, and that’s high praise!
+I have to tell you the finished Apple Cider Bundt Cake came out beautifully, and would be a wonderful addition not only for your Election Day, but for your Thanksgiving Day table.
+Even my husband, who is not a huge fan of fruit-based desserts, thought the Apple Cider Bundt Cake was pretty good, and that’s high praise!

 Apple Cider Bundt Cake with Sweet Brandy Glaze